woodstone121/DeepCore/_posts/2017-07-26-Platform-Hackathon.md

 # The Team

-The was comprised of some heavy-hitting data scientists, eager to start swinging at the platform:
+The Herndon team was comprised of some heavy-hitting data scientists, eager to start swinging at the platform:

-  **Andrew Jenkins** the team lead, is a geospatial big data expert
+  **Andrew Jenkins** the team lead, geospatial big data expert

   **Mahmoud Lababidi** expert at traversing neural networks better than a traveling salesman